yogeshhk/TeachingDataScience/Code/GraphNNs/README.md

 - Pyorch Geometric https://github.com/rusty1s/pytorch_geometric Deep learning on graphs and other irregular structures.
 By Facebook.

 ## Notes
+- A Comprehensive Survey on Geometric Deep Learning - Wenming Cao, IEEE
+	- Euclidean domain == grid-like data.
+Full and fixed size.
+	- Non-Euclidean domain == Graphs and manifolds.
+Not fully connected and variable size.
+	- Deep Learning for non-Euclidean domain is called Geometric Deep Learning.
+	- Graph is composed of nodes and edges of the network structure data.
+	- Manifold data is geometric surface, modeled as point cloud.
+Irregularly arranged and randomly distributed, thus difficult to find neighbors.

+- A Friendly Introduction to Graph Neural Networks https://www.kdnuggets.com/2020/11/friendly-introduction-graph-neural-networks.html
+	- RNNs are for sequences, which compute not only using inputs but also previous hidden state.
+	- For GNN, there is no one input at a time, but whole graph input state.
+First, each node aggregates the states of its neighbors, called Message Passing.
+	- We can simply matrix-multiply the array of node states by the adjacency matrix to sum the value of all neighbors and thus update the nodes states.

+- Deep Learning on Graphs: Successes, Challenges, and Next Steps | Michael Bronstein https://www.youtube.com/watch?v=qrV1KJREGuk
+	- Recipes for Graph Convolution
+		- Weights are independent of features: Y = A(W)X , 'A' is non-linearity Activation.
+Ex.
+ChebNet, GCN, SGCN
+		- Weights are dependent on features: Y = A(W,X)X  Ex.
+MoNer, Graph Attention Networks
+		- Activation is dependent on features X' = A_X (W,X)  Ex.
+Message Passing Neural Networks (MPNN), EdgeConv, Graph Networks
+	- Latent Graph: Even though data does not have explicit graph structure, internally it has hidden (latent) graph structure.
+This is actually Manifold Learning.
+There, high dimensional data, can be reduced to core lower dimensional Manifold (3d surface has 2d planar manifold, ie in neighborhood).

 - How to get started with Graph Machine Learning, Aleksa Gordic, https://gordicaleksa.medium.com/how-to-get-started-with-graph-machine-learning-afa53f6f963a
 	- Example of Graph based regression: Maybe the nodes in your graphs are tweets and you want to regress the probability that a certain tweet is spreading fake news.
 Your model would associate a number between 0 and 1 to that node and that would be an example of a node regression task.
 	- Graph embedding methods: